Fact Sheet - The role of principal officers and senior executives in supporting the object of the GIPA Act

 Agency Information Guides (AIGs)

-All agencies, other than Ministers, must have an AIG, and the AIG must be reviewed and a new AIG adopted at least every 12 months.
+All agencies, other than Ministers, must have an AIG.
+The AIG must be reviewed and a new AIG adopted at least every 12 months.
 See the IPC’s: Guideline 6 Agency Information Guides and Agency information Guide self-assessment checklist for agencies.

 Strategies can include: